fedspendingtransparency/data-act-broker-backend/dataactvalidator/README.md

 ### Scripts

 The `/dataactvalidator/scripts` folder contains the install scripts needed to setup the validator for a local install.
-For complete instructions on running your own copy of the validator and other Data Broker components, please refer to the [documentation in the DATA Act core repository](https://github.com/fedspendingtransparency/data-act-broker-backend/blob/master/doc/INSTALL.md "Data Broker installation guide").
+For complete instructions on running your own copy of the validator and other Data Broker components, please refer to the [documentation in the Data Broker core repository](https://github.com/fedspendingtransparency/data-act-broker-backend/blob/master/doc/INSTALL.md "Data Broker installation guide").

 ## Automated Tests